Joey Graceffa

 Joseph Michael Graceffa Jr. (/grəˈsɛfə/; born May 16, 1991) is an American YouTuber, vlogger, actor, author, and producer.
 He runs four active YouTube channels, all named after him.
 His main channel is dedicated to vlogging, while the second features video gaming content.
 The third is for daily vlogs, and the fourth is a react channel.
 His channels have a combined total of more than 2.9 billion views.
 He was a contestant on the 22nd and 24th seasons of The Amazing Race, and has appeared in a handful of short films as well as creating and hosting Escape the Night, an immersive reality web series, distributed by YouTube via its paid-subscription service YouTube Premium.
-He appears in all four of the seasons with several other YouTubers, including Liza Koshy, Tyler Oakley, Justine Ezarik, Matthew Patrick, and Rosanna Pansino.
+He appears in all four of the seasons with several other YouTubers, including Liza Koshy, Tyler Oakley, Justine Ezarik, Lele Pons, Matthew Patrick, and Rosanna Pansino.

 Early life and education

-Graceffa was born in Marlborough, Massachusetts, the son of Irish-American Debbie O'Connor and Italian-American Joseph Graceffa Sr. He has two siblings, an older sister named Nicole and a younger half-brother named Jett, who has autism, through his mother and his stepfather, Bob.
+Graceffa was born on May 16, 1991, in Marlborough, Massachusetts, the son of Irish-American Debbie O'Connor and Italian-American Joseph Graceffa Sr. He has two siblings, an older sister named Nicole and a younger half-brother named Jett, who has autism, through his mother and his stepfather, Bob.
 Graceffa endured hardships with his mother when she resorted to alcohol to cope with troubles in her life.
 These started when Graceffa was around 12 years old.
 According to his book In Real Life, he graduated from Marlborough High School in 2009.
 He had originally applied to Emerson College but was rejected.
-Graceffa enrolled at Fitchburg State College intending to major in film, but left after one year.
+Graceffa enrolled at Fitchburg State College intending to major in film but left after one year.

 Career

 2007–2013: YouTube and The Amazing Race

-In 2007, at age 16, Graceffa began uploading videos to the YouTube channel WinterSpringPro, with his high school friend Brittany Joyal.
+In 2007, at age 16, Graceffa began uploading videos to the WinterSpringPro YouTube channel, with his high school friend Brittany Joyal.
 In 2009, he started posting videos on his own channel, called, Joey Graceffa.
 In 2013, he joined the StyleHaul YouTube network.
 Graceffa posts regular vlogs on his channel.
 As of April 2022, he has gained over 9.4 million subscribers and more than 2.1 billion total views on his main YouTube channel alone.
 On a second YouTube channel focusing on his gaming, he has more than 2.6 million subscribers and over 620 million views, for a total of over 2.6 billion views.
 He also has more than 3.9 million Twitter followers and more than 5.5 million Instagram followers.

 In 2013, Graceffa and fellow YouTube personality Meghan Camarena were contestants on The Amazing Race 22.
 The two made it to the tenth leg before being eliminated.
 Graceffa told an interviewer that "There were a lot of bad times but it was definitely good overall.
 It was an amazing experience, and I'd love to do it again."
 The two later teamed up again to compete in The Amazing Race: All-Stars.

 In October 2013, Graceffa filmed a video about his car being towed.
 Comedian Nate Clark filmed a response video that was viewed more than 4 million times.